haskell-unordered-containers/unordered-containers/docs/developer-guide.md

  * `Leaf` -- A key-value pair.
  * `Collision` -- An array of key-value pairs where the keys have identical hash values.
 Element order doesn't matter.
- * `Full` -- An array of child nodes.
+ * `Full` -- An array of /2^B/ children.
 Given a key you can find the child it is part of by taking /B/ bits of the hash value for the key and indexing into the key.
 Which bits to use depends on the tree level.
  * `BitmapIndexed` -- Similar to above except that the array is implemented as a sparse array (to avoid storing `Empty` values).
 A bitmask and popcount is